KZTahat/cuty-explorer-api/README.md

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->
+adding third party server to my appilcation which gives you the information of iintered city (weather information and movies about that city)

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->